 While one’s home is usually exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
 Following a long-term care Medicaid beneficiary’s death, the IL Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.

 An applicant must have a functional need for Medicaid long-term care.
 For Institutional Medicaid and Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, certain benefits may have additional eligibility requirements specific to that benefit.
 For example, for a Waiver to cover a personal emergency response system, an inability to safely live independently without it might be required.
 For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits

-2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
-Read more or connect with a Medicaid planner.
+3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, yet they still cannot afford their cost of long-term care.
+For these persons, Medicaid planning exists.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid-eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Medicaid Planner.

 Specific Illinois Medicaid Programs